kmhoran/dbConnect/README.md

 ```
 5. In the *connecction.config* Properties menu, change the **Copy to Output Directory** value from **Do not copy** to **Copy always**.

-The file *secret/connection.config* is specified in the DbConnect.App/App.config as the relative path to the connection strings config file.
+The file *secret/connection.config* is specified in *DbConnect.App/App.config* as the relative path to the connection strings config file.